mississippiCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What is a Search Warrant in Mississippi?

-When compelling evidence indicates the need to search a property, place, or person in Mississippi, a law enforcement officer may present an affidavit to a judge requesting a search warrant.
+Generally, when compelling evidence indicates the need to search a property, place, or person in Mississippi, a law enforcement officer may present an affidavit to a judge requesting a search warrant.
 The affidavit must establish a reasonable basis (probable cause) for issuing the warrant.
-Once these conditions are met, the warrant will be approved.

-According to the Mississippi Rules of Criminal Procedure, Rule 4.3, any search warrant issued in the state must be executed and returned within 10 days.
-This deadline is intended to ensure that a search warrant is not held and misused by law enforcement.
+Additionally, according to the Mississippi Rules of Criminal Procedure, Rule 4.3, any search warrant issued in the state must be executed and returned within 10 days.

 How Long Does It Take to Get a Search Warrant?